 The administration and enforcement of water laws, rules and policies that ensure the sustainability of the resource and protect established water rights of applicants are of utmost importance to the prosperity and welfare of the state’s citizens.
-The State Engineer, assisted by the Water Appropriation Division of the North Dakota State Water Commission, are charged with managing the use of the state’s waters as directed under Chapter 61-04 of North Dakota’s Century Code, and Article 89-03 of the State Administrative Code.
+The Water Appropriation Division of the DWR is charged with managing the use of the state’s waters as directed under NDCC 61-04 and NDAC 89-03.

 NDCC 61-04-02 requires that all water uses except for domestic, livestock, fish, wildlife, and other recreational uses (unless the aforementioned are greater than 12.5 acre-feet per year) apply for a water permit before putting water to beneficial use.
 Set procedures are mandated by NDCC and regulations.

-Criteria evaluated by the Appropriations Division, specified under NDCC 61-04-06, are:
+Criteria evaluated by the Appropriation Division, specified under NDCC 61-04-06, are:

 - The rights of a prior appropriator will not be unduly affected.